SECTION 1 - PURPOSE

-This policy may also be used specifically as a procedure by employees who allege discrimination or harassment on the basis of age, gender, race, color, religion, national origin or disability.
-In the case of alleged discrimination based on age, gender, race, color, religion, national origin or disability, employees may complain directly to the school system Director Equity and Compliance, Title IX, Section 504/Title II Coordinator who will make a prompt investigation.
+This policy may also be used specifically as a procedure by employees who allege discrimination or harassment on the basis of age, sex, race, color, religion, national origin or disability.
+In the case of alleged discrimination based on age, sex, race, color, religion, national origin or disability, employees may complain directly to the school system Director Equity and Compliance, Title IX, Section 504/Title II Coordinator who will make a prompt investigation.
 Any supervisor who becomes aware of such a complaint should notify the Director Equity and Compliance, Title IX, Section 504/Title II Coordinator no later than on the business day immediately following his/her knowledge of the complaint.

 SECTION 2 - DEFINITIONS

 A. Complaint - A complaint means any claim or grievance by an employee of the Gwinnett County Board of Education who is affected in his or her employment relationship by an alleged violation misinterpretation or misapplication of statutes, policies, rules, regulations, or written agreements with which the Board is required to comply.

 B. Employee - Employee shall mean any person hired by the Board of Education to perform services either full or part-time.

 C. Days - Days shall mean working days exclusive of Saturday, Sunday, or official holidays unless otherwise noted.

 D. Immediate Supervisor - Immediate supervisor is that employee possessing that degree of administrative authority next in rank above any complainant.